RaceFPV/RotorHazard/src/lite/docs/hardware.md

 - **Nothing connected** (floating) = RotorHazard node mode (default)
 - **GND connected** = RotorHazard node mode
 - **3.3V connected** = WiFi standalone mode

+**Note**: GPIO 0 is reserved for battery monitoring in Hertz-hunter compatibility, so we use GPIO 10 for the mode switch.

 ## PCB Design Considerations